Annotated Bibliography - The Ultimate Guide With Examples

 Abstract Vs. Annotation

 An abstract is a purely descriptive summary found at the beginning of a book.
-You can also find in a scholarly journal articles, web source or in periodic indexes.
+You can also find it in scholarly journal articles, web sources, or periodic indexes.

 Purpose of Annotated Bibliography

 You need to explore the following points to develop an understanding.

 - Offers a literature review on a particular topic

 - Helps to make a thesis on subjects